nicolobo/nicolobo.github.io/music.md

   </tr>
 </table>

-You may try to spot all my many looks though the years ;)
+I bet you a beer you can't spot all my many looks though the years ;)